microsoftgraph/microsoft-graph-docs.pt-BR/concepts/workbook-best-practice.md

 #### <a name="response"></a>Resposta

-A seguir está a resposta quando a operação tem um status `running` de .
+A seguir está a resposta quando a operação tem um status de `running`.

 ```http
 HTTP/1.1 200 OK